Aira and Gretchen think they are safe with the dryads until woodcutters fell the forest

 ‘Go to Glimfyndor, Luan!’
 Aira yelled, forgetting that her call would reveal her whereabouts.
 Glimfyndor had promised that he and his fellow Light Elves would help the brownies in their hour of need.

-At the sound of Aira’s voice, one of the ladies looked up, forgetting to examine the pack of the brownies’ possessions that a redcap held out towards her.
-She had luminous red eyes like an ill-boding moon.
+At the sound of Aira’s voice, one of the ladies looked up, forgetting to examine the pack of the brownies’ possessions that a redcap held towards her.
+Her luminous red eyes appeared like ill-boding moons.

 ‘She’s a sídhe.’
 Aira shuddered.
-Only the sídhe, the powerful elven race in the faerie kingdom, had red eyes.
+Only the sídhe, the most powerful elven race in the faerie kingdom, possessed red eyes.

-Gretchen wrung her hands.
-‘I know the sídhe scorn the idea of Boroden and us humble house elves seeking a homeland for ourselves, but I’d never imagine they’d work with goblins from the evil Unseelie Court.’
+Gretchen’s face crumpled in despair.
+‘I know the sídhe scorn the idea of Boroden and us humble House Elves seeking a homeland for ourselves, but I’d never imagine they’d work with goblins from the evil Unseelie Court.’

 ‘Get your followers together.
 Surround the cottage,’ the sídhe witch yelled to the redcap captain.
-She gestured furiously to Aira and Gretchen.
-‘The brownies are on the roof.
+She stabbed her arm violently towards Aira and Gretchen.
+‘Look - there the brownies are, on the roof.
 Bring them to me!’